 According to the HomeOwners Alliance, you need at least 2.5m between the top of the roof joist (where the floor will be) and the bottom of the ridgeboard (the board running along the highest point of your roof space).
 You also want enough floor space – usually about 5.5m side to side and 7.5m front to back.1

-These figures are just a guide.
-Costs will depend on the size and shape of your loft, and where you live.
-They also only cover the basics.
+As a general guide, prices for a loft conversion can start from around £20,000.1 Costs will depend on the size and shape of your loft, and where you live.
 It’s a good idea to get several quotes before you begin any work.

-It might seem cheaper to do things yourself, but a loft conversion is a big job and it may be a good idea to go with an expert.
+A loft conversion is a big job, so it’s likely to be a good idea to go with an expert.
 These are some of the options:

 Usually, loft conversions within your existing roof space don't need planning permission, but always check.
-In some situations you'll need permission, such as:
+In some situations you'll need permission, for example if:

 All loft conversions need building regulation approval.
 Building regulations cover things like fire safety, structural strength and insulation.